adrienhongcs/CODE_SAMPLE/README.md

 The engineers proceeded to start annotating the tweets which were located in a csv file.
 This step proved to be slow, and prone to mistakes since the UI used were csv files.

 To make this step faster, more reliable, and more comfortable, I created a python script that enables the engineers to quickly annotate using the command line.
+The script also made it easier to partition the data set and divide the work between the team.

 # Example